Studio

 What is a Token

 A token is a randomly generated string that can be used as a replacement for your password when authenticating to our services.
-It is meant to be used as a replacement for your password in all places where you would need to write down your password, but would rather avoid to disclose it: for instance in configuration files.
+It is meant to be used as a replacement for your password in all places where you would need to write down your password, but doing this would disclose it, for instance in configuration files.

 When to Use a Token

 Tokens need to be used as a replacement for your password in Nuxeo Online Services APIs and our command line tools, whenever you need to authenticate.
-Some examples:
+Examples:

-For more details on when to use the token, see the token usage section in this page.
+For more details on when to use the token, see the token usage section of this page.

 Tokens are only used for command line tools and APIs.
-You still need to use your password as usual when you log in to Nuxeo Online Services in your browser, for instance when accessing Nuxeo Studio.
+You still need to use your password when you log in to Nuxeo Online Services in your browser, for example when accessing Nuxeo Studio.

 The NOS token authenticates to https://connect.nuxeo.com, where the Studio project comes from.
 The NOS token cannot be used to authenticate to https://packages.nuxeo.com, where hotfixes are located.